iamthechad/grails-recaptcha/README.md

 ### CHANGELOG

+* 1.0.0 Initial support for the new "checkbox" style captcha. ([GitHub Issue #22](https://github.com/iamthechad/grails-recaptcha/issues/22))
+    * This version of the plugin only supports the "traditional" captcha use case of automatic rendering.
+Explicit rendering will be available soon.
+See [the ReCaptcha docs](https://developers.google.com/recaptcha/docs/display) for more information about automatic vs. explicit.
+    * `useSecureAPI` is no longer supported as a configuration option.
+All communication with ReCaptcha servers is over HTTPS.
+    * `forceLanguageInURL` is no longer supported as a configuration option.
+ReCaptcha properly display the selected language no matter what language the browser uses.
+* 0.7.0
-* 0.7.0 Add support for connecting through a proxy server when verifying the captcha value. ([GitHub Issue #21](https://github.com/iamthechad/grails-recaptcha/issues/21))
+    * Add support for connecting through a proxy server when verifying the captcha value. ([GitHub Issue #21](https://github.com/iamthechad/grails-recaptcha/issues/21))
+* 0.6.9
-* 0.6.9 Remove unused import for `org.codehaus.groovy.grails.commons.ConfigurationHolder` that doesn't exist in Grails 2.4 any more. ([GitHub Issue #20](https://github.com/iamthechad/grails-recaptcha/pull/20))
+    * Remove unused import for `org.codehaus.groovy.grails.commons.ConfigurationHolder` that doesn't exist in Grails 2.4 any more. ([GitHub Issue #20](https://github.com/iamthechad/grails-recaptcha/pull/20))
+* 0.6.8
-* 0.6.8 Don't crash when the `enabled` parameter is missing.
-Log missing config params, but use defaults. ([GitHub Issue #18](https://github.com/iamthechad/grails-recaptcha/issues/18)) Add blurb about externalized config. ([GitHub Issue #19](https://github.com/iamthechad/grails-recaptcha/issues/19))
+    * Don't crash when the `enabled` parameter is missing.
+Log missing config params, but use defaults. ([GitHub Issue #18](https://github.com/iamthechad/grails-recaptcha/issues/18))
+    * Add blurb about externalized config. ([GitHub Issue #19](https://github.com/iamthechad/grails-recaptcha/issues/19))
+* 0.6.7
-* 0.6.7 Fix a stupid bug that would cause a crash when determining if it's enabled. ([GitHub Issue #14](https://github.com/iamthechad/grails-recaptcha/issues/14))
+    * Fix a stupid bug that would cause a crash when determining if it's enabled. ([GitHub Issue #14](https://github.com/iamthechad/grails-recaptcha/issues/14))
+* 0.6.6
-* 0.6.6 Behave correctly when config options are "false" or missing. ([GitHub Issue #13](https://github.com/iamthechad/grails-recaptcha/issues/13))
+    * Behave correctly when config options are "false" or missing. ([GitHub Issue #13](https://github.com/iamthechad/grails-recaptcha/issues/13))
+* 0.6.5
-* 0.6.5 Don't crash when boolean configuration options are missing. ([GitHub Issue #10](https://github.com/iamthechad/grails-recaptcha/issues/10)) Establish defaults for boolean options in case they go missing. ([GitHub Issue #11](https://github.com/iamthechad/grails-recaptcha/issues/11)) Don't crash when creating an AJAX captcha. ([GitHub Issue #12](https://github.com/iamthechad/grails-recaptcha/issues/12))
+    * Don't crash when boolean configuration options are missing. ([GitHub Issue #10](https://github.com/iamthechad/grails-recaptcha/issues/10))
+    * Establish defaults for boolean options in case they go missing. ([GitHub Issue #11](https://github.com/iamthechad/grails-recaptcha/issues/11))
+    * Don't crash when creating an AJAX captcha. ([GitHub Issue #12](https://github.com/iamthechad/grails-recaptcha/issues/12))
+* 0.6.4
-* 0.6.4 Ensure that true/false settings are loaded correctly from a .properties file. ([GitHub Issue #9](https://github.com/iamthechad/grails-recaptcha/issues/9))
+    * Ensure that true/false settings are loaded correctly from a .properties file. ([GitHub Issue #9](https://github.com/iamthechad/grails-recaptcha/issues/9))
+* 0.6.3
-* 0.6.3 Ensure that AJAX tags properly use HTTPS when specified. ([GitHub Issue #7](https://github.com/iamthechad/grails-recaptcha/issues/7))
+    * Ensure that AJAX tags properly use HTTPS when specified. ([GitHub Issue #7](https://github.com/iamthechad/grails-recaptcha/issues/7))
+* 0.6.2
-* 0.6.2 Remove spurious `println` left over.
-Change install behavior to not create `RecaptchaConfig.groovy` in `_Install.groovy`.
-Add new script `recaptcha-quickstart` to handle creation of required configuration.
+    * Remove spurious `println` left over. ([GitHub Issue #5](https://github.com/iamthechad/grails-recaptcha/issues/5))
+    * Change install behavior to not create `RecaptchaConfig.groovy` in `_Install.groovy`.
+Add new script `recaptcha-quickstart` to handle creation of required configuration. ([GitHub Issue #6](https://github.com/iamthechad/grails-recaptcha/issues/6))
+* 0.6.0
-* 0.6.0 Add the ability to display the widget using AJAX.
-Change plugin to require Grails 2.0 at a minimum.
+    * Add the ability to display the widget using AJAX. ([GitHub Issue #3](https://github.com/iamthechad/grails-recaptcha/issues/3))
+    * Change plugin to require Grails 2.0 at a minimum.
+* 0.5.3
-* 0.5.3 Add the ability to force a different language to be displayed.
+    * Add the ability to force a different language to be displayed.
-* 0.5.1 & 0.5.2 Update to use the new ReCaptcha URLs.
+* 0.5.1 & 0.5.2
+    * Update to use the new ReCaptcha URLs.
+* 0.5.0
-* 0.5.0 Add Mailhide support.
-Add support for specifying configuration options elsewhere than `RecaptchaConfig.groovy` via the `grails.config.locations` method.
+    * Add Mailhide support.
+    * Add support for specifying configuration options elsewhere than `RecaptchaConfig.groovy` via the `grails.config.locations` method.
+* 0.4.5
-* 0.4.5 Add code to perform the ReCaptcha functionality - removed recaptcha4j library.
-Don't add captcha instance to session to avoid serialization issues.
-Hopefully make it easier to test against.
+    * Add code to perform the ReCaptcha functionality - removed recaptcha4j library.
+    * Don't add captcha instance to session to avoid serialization issues.
+    * Hopefully make it easier to test against.
+* 0.4
-* 0.4 New version number for Grails 1.1.
+    * New version number for Grails 1.1.
 Same functionality as 0.3.2
+* 0.3.2
-* 0.3.2 Moved code into packages.
-Tried to make licensing easier to discern.
-Updated to Grails 1.0.4
+    * Moved code into packages.
+    * Tried to make licensing easier to discern.
+    * Updated to Grails 1.0.4
+* 0.3
-* 0.3 Added support for environments and new `<recaptcha:ifFailed>` tag.
-Updated to Grails 1.0.3
+    * Added support for environments and new `<recaptcha:ifFailed>` tag.
+    * Updated to Grails 1.0.3
+* 0.2
-* 0.2 initial release, developed and tested against Grails 1.0.2
+    * initial release, developed and tested against Grails 1.0.2

-### KNOWN ISSUES

-* If you are testing locally on a Mac, you may need to change `recaptchaService.verifyAnswer(session, request.getRemoteAddr(), params)` to `recaptchaService.verifyAnswer(session, "127.0.0.1", params)`.
-This seems to be an issue with the ReCaptcha service not being able to handle the IPV6 localhost identifier.

-### TODO

-* Automate session cleanup

 ### Thanks